peter88213/nvhelp-en/source/writing.rst

 the **Heading 2** style.

 .. important::
-   *novelibre* only re-imports text within section defining frames.
+   *novelibre* only reimports text within section defining frames.
    Technically, it always splits sections when creating new chapters or sections from the manuscript.